18 data science tools to consider using in 2023

 To that end, Julia combines the convenience of a high-level dynamic language with performance that's comparable to statically typed languages, such as C and Java.
 Users don't have to define data types in programs, but an option allows them to do so.
 The use of a multiple dispatch approach at runtime also helps to boost execution speed.

-Julia 1.0 became available in 2018, nine years after work began on the language; the latest version is 1.7, released in November 2021.
+Julia 1.0 became available in 2018, nine years after work began on the language; the latest version is 1.8.4, with a 1.9 update now available for beta testing.
 The documentation for Julia notes that, because its compiler differs from the interpreters in data science languages like Python and R, new users "may find that Julia's performance is unintuitive at first."
 But, it claims, "once you understand how Julia works, it's easy to write code that's nearly as fast as C."

 5. Jupyter Notebook